 The Service Provider along with its sub-contractors is to provide Midland Heart copies of their Environmental policies along with measurement systems.

-The Service Provider to work in partnership with Midland Heart and its OBU’s to help reduce environmental impact, and at the same time meet Environmental accreditations
+The Service Provider is to work in partnership with Midland Heart and its OBU’s to help reduce environmental impact, and at the same time meet Environmental accreditations

 The Service Provider taking active responsibility for their impact on the environment and the community.